hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set_extension.html.markdown

 * `auto_upgrade_minor_version` - (Optional) Should the latest version of the Extension be used at Deployment Time, if one is available?
 This won't auto-update the extension on existing installation.
 Defaults to `true`.

-* `enable_automatic_upgrade` - (Optional) When Automatic Extension Upgrade is enabled on a VM or scale set, the extension is upgraded automatically whenever the extension publisher releases a new version for that extension.
+* `automatic_upgrade_enabledd` - (Optional) When Automatic Extension Upgrade is enabled on a VM or scale set, the extension is upgraded automatically whenever the extension publisher releases a new version for that extension.
 Defaults to `false`.

 * `force_update_tag` - (Optional) A value which, when different to the previous value can be used to force-run the Extension even if the Extension Configuration hasn't changed.